 - How do I wear wedding cufflinks?
 Cufflinks should be worn with a French cuff shirt.
 To fasten the cufflinks, simply fold the cuff of the shirt back to create a double-layered cuff and slip the cufflinks through the holes at the bottom, outside wrist edge.

 - How can I customize my wedding cufflinks?
 Many cufflinks come with plain and smooth faces perfect for engraving.
-Some grooms opt to personalize their cufflinks by engraving them with their monogram or wedding date.
+Some grooms opt to personalize their cufflinks by engraving them with their initials or wedding date.